2020 PROVINCIAL CHAMPIONSHIPS HOST SITES

 RED DEER - Hockey Alberta is pleased to continue its Parent Engagement Video Series, aimed at helping parents navigate through the ups and downs of being a hockey parent.

-Episode Two features Edmonton Oilers/Edmonton Eskimos Head Team Physician Dhiren Naidu, Canmore Eagles Head Coach Andrew Milne, and former NHL defenceman Shawn Belle, and focuses on the importance of nutrition for young athletes.
+Episode Three features Edmonton Oilers/Edmonton Eskimos Head Team Physician Dhiren Naidu, Canmore Eagles Head Coach Andrew Milne, and former NHL defenceman Shawn Belle, and focuses on the importance of nutrition for young athletes.

 As was announced recently, due to the COVID-19 pandemic, Hockey Alberta has cancelled all camps, events and programs that were scheduled to be held between now and April 30.
 A complete list of cancelled camps can be found here.